TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

 After initialising the interface module, we can now convert the input text files into the hdf5 arxive by::

-  Converter.convert_DMFT_input()
+  Converter.convert_dmft_input()

-This reads all the data, and stores it in the sub group `LDASubGrp`, as discussed above.
+This reads all the data, and stores it in the sub group `lda_subgrp`, as discussed above.
 In this step, the files :file:`material_of_interest.ctqmcout` and :file:`material_of_interest.symqmc` have to be present in the working directory.

-After this step, all the necessary information for the DMFT loop is stored in the hdf5 arxive, where the string variable `Converter.HDFfile` gives the file name of the arxive.
+After this step, all the necessary information for the DMFT loop is stored in the hdf5 arxive, where the string variable `Converter.hdf_file` gives the file name of the arxive.
 You can now proceed with :ref:`LDADMFTmain`.